theSalted/MiniDiffuser/README.md

 The iadb.py contains a simple training loop.

-It demonstrates how to train a new IADB model and how to generate results (using the provided sample_iadb function).
+It demonstrates how to train a new MiniDiffuser model and how to generate results.